Connections-Business-Directory/Connections/README.txt

 * OTHER: Update the minified CSS and JS files.
 * DEV: Couple minor phpDoc fixes.

-= 8.5.11 02/12/2016 =
-* COMPATIBILITY: Add an Enfold theme compatibility shim when viewing a single entry.'s detail/profile view.
-* BUG: Correct bug for mouseover hover text for email links so they correctly reflect the email type.
-* BUG: Correct an error in the admin javascript which prevented a repeatable field from collapsing.
-* TWEAK: Move the geocode button to be within the `address-geo` div in the Address field metabox.
-* TWEAK: Fix the alpha index with many character from overlapping the table header.
-* TWEAK: Correct the positioning of a the repeatable field toggle arrow.
-* TWEAK: Add a margin the the `#minor-publishing` div to fix the spacing of the role capability reset metabox.
-* TWEAK: Cleanup the address field metabox inputs for a little cleaner presentation.
-* TWEAK: Add missing container div on the geocode button when editing an entry with an existing address.
-* TWEAK: Tweak styling of the phone number field metabox to add more whitespace.
-* TWEAK: Tweak styling of the email address field metabox to add more whitespace.
-* TWEAK: Tweak styling of the instant messenger field metabox to add more whitespace.
-* TWEAK: Tweak styling of the social media network field metabox to add more whitespace.
-* TWEAK: Tweak styling of the link field metabox to add more whitespace.
-* TWEAK: Tweak positioning of the repeatable fields remove button.
-* TWEAK: Refactor cnEntryMetabox::phone() to remove duplicate code.
-* TWEAK: Refactor cnEntryMetabox::email() to remove duplicate code.
-* TWEAK: Refactor cnEntryMetabox::messenger() to remove duplicate code.
-* TWEAK: Refactor cnEntryMetabox::social() to remove duplicate code.
-* OTHER: Correct a few misspellings in cnGeo in the phpDoc.
-* OTHER: Update EDD_SL_Plugin_Updater to 1.6.3.
-* OTHER: Remove unused variables in cnEntryMetabox.
-* DEV: Add a @todo to cnShortcode.
-* DEV: Minor phpDoc fixes in cnEntryMetabox.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

 == Upgrade Notice ==

-= 8.5.11 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.1.

 = 8.5.12 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.1.